183: Faking Michael Special

 This episode was edited by Charlie Carter and Jamon Bull.

-• Please consider donating through PayPal to help cover our costs.
-All proceeds go towards online running costs, upgrading equipment, and charity donations.
-Learn all about the various ways you can support The MJCast through visiting our website.
+• If you have the means, consider a donation in any amount through PayPal to help cover our costs of creating the show.
+All proceeds go towards online running costs, upgrading equipment, and occasional charity donations.

 • We also have an official merchandise shop.
 Support The MJCast and Michael Jackson all at the same time by buying some of our fun merch.